Moosieus/blog/blog/timezones.md

 ---
-title: "Timezones"
+title: Timezones
-description: "A brief rant about how timezones are specified."
+description: A brief rant about how timezones are specified.
 ---
 I live in the eastern United States.